-711 18 C.F.R. § 358.1(c).
+^{10 18} C.F.R. § 358.1(c).
 If a public utility transmission owner participating in a Commission-approved ISO or RTO "does not operate or control its transmission system and has no access to transmission function information, it may request a waiver from [the Standards of Conduct]."
 Id.

-Subsidization Rules, Enforcement's Division of Audits has continued to look into compliance with the cross-subsidization rules.712
+while there have been no recent public Enforcement investigations involving the Affiliate Cross-Subsidization Rules, Enforcement's Division of Audits has continued to look into compliance with the cross-subsidization rules.11